 DON’T loan them money unless they have landed in a hospital

 Alcoholism is an expensive habit to sustain.
-So the need for funds to sustain the addiction is always present.
+So the need for funds to maintain the addiction is always present.
 As sad as it may sound, an alcoholic will stoop to lying to obtain funds from you.
 They will invent lies like having to pay the rent (while probably spending their nights in bars and their days sleeping on park benches) or to buy groceries (when in reality they couldn’t care less about preparing and eating nutritious meals) to obtain money from you.
-If you are certain that a loved one is an alcoholic, DON’T loan him or her money unless he or she has landed in a hospital or recovery facility and needs funds to undergo some treatment.
+If you are sure that a loved one is an alcoholic, DON’T loan him or her money unless he or she has landed in a hospital or recovery facility and needs funds to undergo some treatment.

 DON’T take part in drinking sessions with an alcoholic friend or family member